wix-incubator/react-native-interactable/README.md

 springs={[{x: 0, tension: 6000, damping: 0.5, limitX: {min: 0}}]}
 ```

 Connect the view's center to a group of constant springs.
-Every point in the array is an object with the following properties:
+Every element in the array is an object with the following properties:

 * `x` - The horizontal anchor position of the spring (relative to the center).
 Default is `0.0`.
 * `y` - The vertical anchor position of the spring (relative to the center).
 Default is `0.0`.